 If working on a pre-existing roof, the first step is to remove any existing roofing materials.
 Additionally, take a look at the sheathing – if any of it is damaged, replace or repair it.
 It is important to have secure sheathing as this will be supporting the roof tiles.

-Once the sheathing has been checked and replaced where required, the underlay can be installed.
-The underlay should be rolled out parallel from the bottom eaves, working up to the top of the roofline in sheets, overlapping the top of the roof before securing on the other side.
+After you’ve checked and replaced the sheathing where required, you can fit the underlay.
+Roll this out parallel from the bottom eaves, working up to the top of the roofline in sheets, overlapping the top of the roof before securing on the other side.
 Ensure there is an overlap between each roll of underlay in order to create a seal and nail the underlay to the sheathing, ensuring the nails are spaced at around 50cm apart.

-Once the underlay has been installed, timber battens need to be fitted to provide a stable surface on which to attach the roof tiles.
-The space between timber battens is calculated using the tiles – Tiles should always have a minimum of 3 inches of overlap, apart from at the eaves where the eaves tile should reach the centre of the gutter.
+Once you’ve installed the underlay, it’s time to fit the timber battens.
+This is necessary to provide a stable surface on which to attach the roof tiles.
+You can calculate the space between timber battens using the tiles – Tiles should always have a minimum of 3 inches of overlap, apart from at the eaves where the eaves tile should reach the centre of the gutter.

-Therefore, place a tile on a timber batten, and another tile on a timber batten below.
+With this in mind, place a tile on a timber batten, and another tile on a timber batten below.
 Move the battens together or apart until an overlap of 3 inches occurs between the two tiles.
-Then measure the distance between the two battens – this is the distance that should be between each timber batten.
+Next, measure the distance between the two battens – this is the distance that should be between each timber batten.
 Start with a batten at the bottom of the roof, and ensure a tile will extend to the centre of the gutter, and then work your way upwards, installing battens with the calculated distance between them.

 Tile the roof

-Now the tiles can be installed.
-When putting the tiles on the roof during installation, ensure they are evenly spread across the whole roof to distribute the weight evenly.
+Now you can install the roof tiles.
+When doing this, make sure you spread them evenly across the whole roof to distribute the weight properly.
 You should generally work from right to left, and if there are any obstacles such as chimneys, work around them before coming back to them later.
 When starting at the eaves, the tiles should extend so that they reach the centre line of the gutter.

 Cut tiles where required

-In some circumstances, tiles will need to be cut in order to fit into smaller sizes or complete a row.
-If this is the case, you should never cut a tile that is smaller than half the width of a regular tile and should never cut the tile on the bottom edge.
+In some circumstances, you will need to cut tiles in order for them to complete a row.
+If this is the case, you should never cut a tile that is smaller than half the width of a regular tile, and should never cut the tile on the bottom edge.

 Install ridge tiles

-Once the regular tiles have been installed, the ridge tiles can be fitted at the top of the roof.
-Ridge tiles can be overlapped or installed end to end, depending on the type of ridge tile you have.
+Once you’ve installed the regular tiles, you can fit the ridge tiles at the top of the roof.
+You can overlap or install these end to end, depending on the type of ridge tile you have.

-If you have any questions about how to tile a roof or are looking for advice regarding the best roofing products for your latest project, don’t hesitate to get in touch – call our team on 01752 692 760 or use the live chat in the bottom right-hand corner and we will be more than happy to help with product recommendations and advice.
+Have you got any questions about how to tile a roof?
+Or are looking for advice regarding the best roofing products for your latest project?
+Don’t hesitate to get in touch – call our team on 01752 692 760 and we will be more than happy to help with product recommendations and advice.